Pringlez/Countdown-Solver/README.md

 Below are references to algorithms, word lists and other research sources found online.

 * The following link [here](http://stackoverflow.com/questions/8286554/find-anagrams-for-a-list-of-words) contains usful information when I first starting search for ideas on how to approach this countdown conundrum problem.
+* Another blog site I found interesting was Jeremy Boyd blog found [here.](http://www.jeremy-boyd.com/2010/10/18/compute-all-permutations-of-a-string-in-python/) There were two solutions to the permutations problem, one had a duplicates issue the other had not any such issues.
+Both worked fairly well.
+I'm currently using a slightly modified version of his solutions.
+* The site [here](http://www.tutorialspoint.com/python/) contains some great resources and tips about using python.
+I found it extremely helpful.